 $ cd phabricator/ $ find . -type f -name '*.php' | ./scripts/symbols/generate_php_symbols.php

-To actually build the symbol index, pipe this data to the import_project_symbols.php script, providing the project name:
+To actually build the symbol index, pipe this data to the import_repository_symbols.php script, providing the repository callsign:

 Then just set up a cronjob to run that however often you like.

 You can test that the import worked by querying for symbols using the Conduit method diffusion.findsymbols.
 Some features (like that method, and the IRC bot integration) will start working immediately.
 Others will require more configuration.